AdrianKoshka/bach-papers/poc/user-docs/quotes.md

 ## Why did we write the document in bach then!?

 So, why did we write the document in `bach`, something you probably had to write your own parser for your schema for?
-Simply put, it's quite a bit nicer and easier to read and write then XML is.
+Simply put, `bach` is quite a bit nicer and easier to read and write than XML is.